-How to speed up Minecraft on your Mac
+Minecraft too slow?
+Here's a way to speed up Minecraft on Mac

 First developed in 2009, Minecraft is the second most popular game ever created (second only to Tetris).
-It’s known for its open-ended game play and for its pixelated building blocks.
+It’s known for its open-ended gameplay and its pixelated building blocks.
 Players attempt to build houses, make tools, and fight bosses while using creativity to create the game as they go along.
 If you’re a fan of computer games, you may have already played Minecraft on your Mac.

 Minecraft may be laggy or slow when your Mac is using its power to run other applications in the background at the same time.
-If you have too many programs running at once, for example, having MS Word and YouTube video active while your computer is updating is not going to leave a lot of processing power for an optimal Minecraft experience.
+If you have too many programs running at once, for example, having MS Word and YouTube videos active while your computer is updating will not leave a lot of processing power for an optimal Minecraft experience.
 When the available power runs out, your game will be much slower than usual.
 Read the tips below to find out how to speed up Minecraft.

 1. Change the graphic settings on your computer

-If you’re looking at how to speed up Minecraft, you can change the Energy Saver settings:
+If you’re looking at how to speed up Minecraft, you can adjust the Battery settings:

 - In the Apple menu choose System Preferences.